| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 which no longer existed due to closure of the village youth centre by

+the ECC.
 Bob Day of the TBVA detailed incidents of damage to the Theydon Bois

 Village Hall (TBVH) to the roof and wooden gates; the intimidation of